SazidulAlam47/facebook-login-page/README.md

 	<li><b>Log In:</b> Click the "Log in" button to observe the authentication process.
 For a real-world experience, after clicking "Log in," you will be redirected to the official Facebook website.</li>
 	<li><b>Credential Handling:</b> The application demonstrates how credentials are processed and securely stored.
 In this demo, credentials are saved to a local text file named <code>credentials.txt</code>.</li>
 </ol>
-<p><b>Note:</b> This project is intended for educational purposes only.
-It does not have full-fledged security mechanisms and should not be used as-is in any production environment.
-It does not perform any actual authentication or validation against real services. <br><br>
+<p><b>Note:</b> Please be aware that this project is designed purely for educational purposes.
+While it provides a simplified demonstration of authentication principles, it lacks the comprehensive security measures required for real-world applications.
+It is not recommended to deploy this code in any live environment. <br><br>
 We encourage you to explore the source code, understand the techniques used, and build upon this foundation to create more robust and secure authentication systems. <br><br>
 Please use this project responsibly and do not engage in any activities that may infringe upon user privacy or security.</p>
-<p><b>Disclaimer:</b> This project is not intended to promote or facilitate any malicious activities such as phishing.
-Its purpose is solely educational, to help users understand basic authentication concepts.</p>
+<p><b>Disclaimer:</b> This project's primary objective is to educate users about fundamental authentication concepts.
+It is not intended to encourage or support any malicious activities, including phishing.
+We strongly emphasize responsible usage and ethical considerations when interacting with this project.
+Always respect user privacy and security.</p>